wp-plugins/syndicate-press/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Syndicate Press lets you include RSS, RDF or Atom feeds directly in your Wordpress posts or pages.
-It provides detailed configuration and management via an easy to use admin page.
+Syndicate Press lets you include RSS, RDF or Atom feeds directly in your Wordpress posts, pages, widgets or theme.

 == Description ==

-Syndicate Press lets you include RSS feeds directly in your Wordpress Posts or Pages.
-This plugin provides a very easy to use administration page and includes great features such as feed caching, filters and numerous display options.
+Syndicate Press lets you include RSS, RDF or Atom feeds directly in your Wordpress Posts, Pages, Widgets or anywhere in your theme.
+Syndicate Press features an easy to use admin page and includes great features such as feed caching, filters and numerous display options.

+Unlike a number of the news syndication plugins for Wordpress, Syndicate Press does not force arbitrary formatting or CSS styling on the feed contents.
+This allows the feed items to be displayed in your site like they are a fully integrated part of your content.

-Unlike a number of the news syndication plugins for Wordpress, Syndicate Press is actively maintained and regularly updated with new features and enhancements.
-The Syndicate Press development team at henryranch.net has focused on ease of use, performance, stability and functionality to bring you a great plugin that will help keep your Wordpress site up to date with the latest in news feeds from every corner of the world.
+Syndicate Press is actively maintained and regularly updated with new features and enhancements.
+The Syndicate Press development team at <a href="http://henryranch.net/software/syndicate-press/">henryranch.net</a> has focused on ease of use, performance, stability and functionality to bring you a great plugin that will help keep your Wordpress site up to date with the latest in news feeds from every corner of the world.

 == Installation ==